 Did you recently have car trouble and wondered if a Mazda 3 can be flat towed?
-Or maybe you’re planning to go on a vacation somewhere and wanted to bring your Mazda 3 along, safely towed at the back of your RV?
+Or maybe you’re planning to go on a vacation somewhere and want to bring your Mazda 3 along, safely towed at the back of your RV?
 Well, wonder no more because we have the answer plus all the explanations for you.

-Mazdas in general -not just Mazda 3- cannot be flat towed.
-The equipment that is used to safely flat tow a Mazda can damage the front end.
+Mazdas, in general -not just Mazda 3- cannot be flat towed.
+The equipment that is used to tow a Mazda safely flat can damage the front end.
 Additionally, modern internal components can be damaged if you flat tow your Mazda 3.

 However, this doesn’t mean that you cannot bring your Mazda 3 on your vacation towed behind your RV at all.
 There are special ways to tow a Mazda 3, and you can find out all about them in the succeeding sections.
 Read on!